Car industry urges bold action over euro debt

 He warned of a difficult year ahead for the European auto industry "unless we start giving certainties to financial markets, building a bit of confidence in the system that at the moment is lacking."

-Ford Europe (F.N) Chief Executive Stephen Odell said Europe's leaders need to act fast.
+Ford Europe Chief Executive Stephen Odell said Europe's leaders need to act fast.

 "My request to the politicians is even if the medicine's painful -- and there's a lot of painful medicine out there -- we need to apply it quickly and robustly so we can have a sustainable base."